 The material removal gauge was a great addition to this planer as well.
 This is important as removing too much material at once will reduce the quality of the finish, but also can damage the planer over time.
 This gives you a visual of what the planer will remove in that pass, making adjustments an option when needed.
 The depth stop was also more effective and secure than most other depth stops as well.
 The ability to turn the large knob to quickly set a desired thickness for consistent results

-The DeWalt DW735X runs right at 599.00 at The Home Depot.
+The DeWALT DW735X runs right at $599.00 at The Home Depot. and there are several other DeWALT planer models on Amazon.
 This planer also includes the infeed and outfeed tables, as well as an extra set of blades.
-I think the DeWalt Planer is an exceptional value, offering exceptional performance and a unique design that doesn’t occupy too large of a footprint.
+I think the DeWALT Planer is an exceptional value, offering exceptional performance and a unique design that doesn’t occupy too large of a footprint.
 Essentially for both professional woodworkers who do not need the capacity of extra-large planers and hobbyists, this Planer is a great value for its performance and feature set.

-The DeWalt Planer is nothing short of a shining performer.
-Much like the DeWalt Scroll Saw, this tool is a Woodworkers dream, providing incredible performance without taking up a huge footprint in the shop or breaking the bank.
+The DeWALT Planer is nothing short of a shining performer.
+Much like the DeWALT Scroll Saw, this tool is a woodworker’s dream, providing incredible performance without taking up a huge footprint in the shop or breaking the bank.
 As well this Planer is priced incredibly well for the performance it offers, something you wouldn’t find from other Planers in its class.
 All in all, there is truly nothing negative to say about this planer.
 It is easy to use and adjust, performs exceptionally, and has a strong feature set.
-The cut quality and performance are incredible and for a wide range of users, this Planer is a perfect workhouse to have in your shop.
+The cut quality and performance are incredible and for a wide range of users, this Planer is a perfect workhorse to have in your shop.